Nepal & Things to Do

 You will need to have enough training and equipment in order to climb these mountains.
 You can also opt to climb other small mountains in Nepal.

-If you are interested in exploring flora and fauna of Nepal, you can take a safari by riding an elephant or via jeep.
+If you are interested in exploring the flora and fauna of Nepal, you can take a safari by riding an elephant or via jeep.
 Chitwan National Park, Banke National Park, Bardia National Park, and Koshi Tappu Wildlife Reserve are popular for taking a safari.

 Which places should you visit?